GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 Important: This tutorial uses several billable components of Google Cloud Platform.
-Make sure to delete the resources once you have finished this tutorials
+Make sure to delete the resources once you have finished this tutorial.

 ## Step by Step
-Let’s say you want to start and stop **development** VMs in zone **europe-west1-b**.
-Here are the main steps to follow:
+Let’s say you want to start and stop **development** VMs in zone **us-central1-c**.
+Below are the main steps to follow.
+### Create two Compute Engine instances

+1. Configure the `gcloud` command-line tool to use your project as a default.

+        $ gcloud config set project <your-project-id>

+    Where you replace `<your-project-id>`  with the identifier of your cloud project.

+1. Create two `f1-micro` Compute Engine instances (`my-instance1` and `my-instance2`), with the label `env:dev`:

+        $ gcloud compute instances create my-instance1 --zone=us-central1-c --machine-type=f1-micro --labels=env=dev
+        $ gcloud compute instances create my-instance2 --zone=us-central1-c --machine-type=f1-micro --labels=env=dev

+Check that your instances are up and running by using `gcloud compute instances list`.

+### Create two Pub/Sub topics

+Create two Pub/Sub topics `start_dev_vms` and `stop_dev_vms` that messages will get pushed to.

+        $ gcloud pubsub topics create start_dev_vms
+        $ gcloud pubsub topics create stop_dev_vms

+Check that the topics are created by using this command `gcloud pubsub topics list`.

 - Set default project
 - Create two Pub/Sub topic called `start_dev_vms` and `stop_dev_vms`.